Anesthesia Center for Critical Care Research

 The center takes a multidisciplinary approach to research.
 Clinicians and basic scientists collaborate on various research studies that use small and large animal models.

 - Characterization of the role of bone morphogenetic protein signaling in cardiovascular diseases and iron metabolism

-- Development of novel therapeutic approaches to treatment of patients resuscitated from cardiac arrest
+- Development of novel therapeutic approaches to treat patients who have been resuscitated from cardiac arrest

-- Elucidation of mechanisms regulating hypoxic pulmonary vasoconstriction
+- Elucidation of the mechanisms regulating hypoxic pulmonary vasoconstriction

 - Identification of novel small molecules that modulate hemoglobin functions